andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 audience I was stoic, but going back towards the curtain each time I had the smallest smirk I had to muffle.

-<h4 class="article-subheader">Dress Rehearsal</h4>
-The day before our first performances we mosey over to the Nasher for a full dress rehearsal in the performance space.
-It's my first time to the Nasher so I'm

 <h4 class="article-subheader">Giddy</h4>